 Many places and people are currently underserved when it comes to Mobile Broadband (MBB) services.
 From the user's and society's point of view a lot is gained already with a basic internet connection, since many internet services can be delivered with a fairly moderate bitrate, and the most important needs would be met already with a low activity factor.
 Therefore, the problem is mainly related to providing remote service coverage for basic MBB.
 Still, such basic services may be the basis of sensitive systems (e.g. related to health or surveillance) and therefore uninterrupted and resilient operation is important.

-The use case Global mobile video is about provisioning access to basic broadband services, exemplified by the capability to make a video call, at remote places on earth where people live or work, using handheld-type of 3GPP devices.
+The use case Global Mobile Video is about provisioning access to basic broadband services, exemplified by the capability to make a video call, at remote places on earth where people live or work, using handheld-type of 3GPP devices.
 A full global area coverage (e.g. 99.9 %) needs to be provided through NTN access.
 However, TN needs to handle more populated areas, for instance through very large cells, such that the total traffic to be handled by NTN is not too high.

 Based on population density this can be divided into remote and deep rural scenarios.